gerardon/gerardon.github.io/README.md

 ### Backend Developer, Simple Fractal
 *11/2017 - 02/2018*

-**Simple Fractal** is a North American technology company.
+**Simple Fractal** is a North American technology company focused on providing consulting.
 I was part of the development team for a solution of questionnaires and corporate reports for a client named Heidrick and Struggles.
 *Technologies used: git, pytest, Python, Django, PostgreSQL, Redis, RQ, Codeship.*